hopsoft/pry-test/README.md

 # MicroTest

-## Ruby's no-nonsense testing framework
+## The Sinatra of testing frameworks.

 ### Quick Start